pytorch/serve/docs/configuration.md

 ### Restrict backend worker to access environment variable

 Environment variable may contains sensitive information like AWS credentials.
 Backend worker will execute arbitrary model's custom code, which may expose security risk.
-TS provides a `blacklist_env_vars` property which allows user to restrict which environment variable can be accessed by backend worker.
+TorchServe provides a `blacklist_env_vars` property which allows user to restrict which environment variable can be accessed by backend worker.

 * blacklist_env_vars: a regular expression to filter out environment variable names, default: all environment variable will be visible to backend worker.

 ### Limit GPU usage
-By default, TS will use all available GPUs for inference, you use `number_of_gpu` to limit the usage of GPUs.
+By default, TorchServe will use all available GPUs for inference, you use `number_of_gpu` to limit the usage of GPUs.

-* number_of_gpu: max number of GPUs that TS can use for inference, default: available GPUs in system.
+* number_of_gpu: max number of GPUs that TorchServe can use for inference, default: available GPUs in system.

 ### Other properties

 Most of those properties are designed for performance tuning.
 Adjusting those numbers will impact scalability and throughput.

-* enable_envvars_config: Enable configuring TS through environment variables.
-When this option is set to "true", all the static configurations of TS can come through environment variables as well. default: false
+* enable_envvars_config: Enable configuring TorchServe through environment variables.
+When this option is set to "true", all the static configurations of TorchServe can come through environment variables as well. default: false
 * number_of_netty_threads: number frontend netty thread, default: number of logical processors available to the JVM.
 * netty_client_threads: number of backend netty thread, default: number of logical processors available to the JVM.
 * default_workers_per_model: number of workers to create for each model that loaded at startup time, default: available GPUs in system or number of logical processors available to the JVM.